HomeLatest NewsCyber SecurityAccenture to buy Symantec’s cyber security services unit from Broadcom

 Preferred Source of Google

-With the aim to pep-up its business the IT consulting firm Accenture said that it will acquire Symantec’s Cyber Security Services business from Broadcom.
+With the aim to pep-up its security business the IT consulting firm Accenture said that it will acquire Symantec’s Cyber Security Services business from Broadcom.
 The company did not disclose the financial terms of the deal and the acquisition is expected to close in March 2020.

-Symantec’s Enterprise Security business, now a division of Broadcom, is headquartered in Mountain View, California and its Cyber Security Services business includes more than 300 employees around the world serve top-tier organizations across a diverse range of industries, including financial services, utilities, health, government, communications, media, technology and retail.
+Symantec’s Enterprise Security business, now a division of Broadcom, is headquartered in Mountain View, California and its Cyber Security Services business includes more than 300 employees around the world who serve top-tier organizations across a diverse range of industries, including financial services, utilities, health, government, communications, media, and retail.

 According to a company note, the acquisition is likely to bolster Accenture Security as the leading providers of managed security services.
 Symantec’s Cyber Security Services business will be the latest in a series of acquisitions — including those of Deja vu Security, iDefense, Maglan, Redcore, Arismore and FusionX.